kedosomwan/kedosomwan.github.io/_pages/research.md

 ![](https://github.com/kedosomwan/kedosomwan.github.io/assets/172934087/945a664b-e555-44bd-947e-3fac3c420978)

-# Summaries and Backgrounds of Selected Publication
+# Summaries and Backgrounds of Selected Publications

 You can find a full list of my peer-reviewed articles on <a href="https://scholar.google.com/citations?user=9EWCrkEAAAAJ&hl=en&oi=ao">Google Scholar</a>.